Sticksword/week9/readme.md

 ### Required: Overview & Setup

-- [x] A basic writeup (250-500 words) on the `README.md` desribing the overall approach, resources/tools used, findings
+- [x] A basic writeup (250-500 words) on the `README.md` desribing the overall approach, resources/tools used, findings:

 I used a Docker based WordPress honeypot implemented in Python using their Flask framework.
 I used nmap, wireshark, and Suricata to check for traffic on my network and intrusions on my server.
 I plan to return to this someday but I didn't test much outside of using these tools.
 Overall approach was, try an attack, check the IDS software or wireshark and then rinse and repeat.

 - [x] A specific, reproducible honeypot setup, ideally automated.
 There are several possibilities for this:
-	- A Vagrantfile or Dockerfile which provisions the honeypot as a VM or container `
+	- A Vagrantfile or Dockerfile which provisions the honeypot as a VM or container:

+`
 version: '2'
 services: